Can You Get Pregnant After Menopause?

 So, the age you can become pregnant using fertility treatments will depend on a number of factors, including your overall health, the eggs you use, and what your fertility journey has been to date.

-Can a woman get pregnant after menopause?
-The lowdown:
+So, can a woman get pregnant after menopause?

-You can still get pregnant once you’ve started experiencing menopause symptoms, as you may still be in perimenopause.
+You can still get pregnant after you’ve started experiencing menopause symptoms, since you may still be in perimenopause.

-After you have reached menopause, you can still use donor eggs or your own frozen eggs to get pregnant via IVF.
+But, after you’ve reached menopause, you can still get pregnant, using donor eggs or your own frozen eggs via IVF.

 All the best. ❤️